Page 6: Historical Events In December - 28

-1945 The President directed that the Coast Guard be transferred from the Navy and returned to the jurisdiction of the Treasury Department on this day in history.
+1945 On December - 28 the President directed that the Coast Guard be transferred from the Navy and returned to the jurisdiction of the Treasury Department.

 1945 On December - 28 theodore Dreiser, novelist (An American Tragedy), dies at 74